OptimAI-Lab/LLM-OPT/_sources/index.md

-# Welcome to Machine Learning Optimization
+# Welcome to Optimization for Machine Learning and Large Language Models

 This is a graduate-level course exploring optimization in machine learning and Large Language Models.
 You will find all lectures notes, assignments, and resources here.